-The ‘Oito’ house is named after the No. 8 Case study house, which when translated means ‘eight’ in old Portuguese.
-Based on Tom’s original drawings, the Oito house is located in the forests of Rotselaar, Belgium, and was designed by Belgian architects: Bart Coenen Buro 20_18.
-The foundations of Oito house are carved into a steep forest slope where the house, constructed in glass, steel and dark wood, sits atop a steel frame surrounded by the forest trees.
+Oito house is the home and studio of Tom Andries and his partner Christl Martens.
+The architecture was inspired by the Eames House in Los Angeles, which was built in 1949 by husband-and-wife design pioneers Charles and Ray Eames to serve as their home and studio.
+Oito house is named after the Case Study House 8, ‘oito’ meaning ‘eight’ in old Portuguese.
+Oito house is located in the forests of Rotselaar, Belgium.
+Based on original drawings by Tom, it was designed by Belgian architect Bart Coenen of Buro 20_18.
+The foundations of Oito House are carved into a steep forest slope.
+The house, constructed in glass, steel and black wood, sits atop a steel frame surrounded by trees.